 This is Wet cleaning by hand washing of clothes.
 Delicate clothes, garments with special construction, trimmings etc., cannot be machine washed but they can be carefully hand washed so that the fabric is preserved in its original form.

-For some fabric types hand washing is recommended, as they will get damaged by the tumble action in a washing machine.
-You can find some recommendations for handwashing clothes here.
+For some fabric types, hand washing is recommended, as they will get damaged by the tumble action in a washing machine.
+There is something called over cleaning of clothes.
+I am also guilty of this.
+But it can mean a short lifespan for your favorite clothing.

 10. Dry cleaning